Skip to main content

 Implementation

-Create the root chain and child chain contracts.
-The function that performs the state change must also emit an event whose parameters include the data to transfer.
+Create the child contract on Polygon PoS and the root contract on Ethereum.
+The function that performs the state change must emit an event whose parameters include the data to transfer.

 contract Child {